TobiasNickel/tmysqlpromisedao/README.md

 ### Use Transactions

-The usage of transactions is very close to the transactions of the mysql module, but needs one step less.
+The usage of transactions is very close to the transactions of the mysql module, but needs a step less and work seemlessly with promises.
+That makes writing furure javascript code a brease.

 ```javascript
 async function doSomethingInTransaction(){